fpaupier/tensorflow-serving_sidecar/docs/tf_server_k8s.md

 # Deploy a tensorflow-server on the cloud

 Previously we saw how to serve a tensorflow model on local.
 One might say, "Great!
-Let's just run it on a cloud instance, open the correct ports and tada!
+Let's just run it on a cloud instance, open the correct ports and tadaa!
 I am serving my model worldwide!".
-This approach may be ok for a testing purpose, or a just side project of yours but I strongly advise against it.
+This approach may be ok for testing purposes or for a side project of yours, but I strongly advise against it.
 Your server can be easily overwhelmed and security issues will quickly arise.

-In a production setting you want to be sure to scale correctly as the load is increasing on your app.
+In a production setting, you want to be sure to scale correctly as the load is increasing on your app.
 You don't want your server to be overwhelmed like in the drawing below:
 ![tensorflow server cannot cope with the load](../assets/tf_server_no_balance.png)